finbourne/lusid-sdk-python/sdk/docs/ChartOfAccountsApi.md

 # **set_cleardown_module_rules**
 > CleardownModuleRulesUpdatedResponse set_cleardown_module_rules(scope, code, cleardown_module_code, cleardown_module_rule)

-[EXPERIMENTAL] SetCleardownModuleRules: Set the rules of a Cleardown Module
+[EARLY ACCESS] SetCleardownModuleRules: Set the rules of a Cleardown Module

 Set the given Cleardown Modules rules, this will replace the existing set of rules for the cleardown module.